-The following list of “dos and don’ts” had been based on information from the book, PSYCHOLOGICAL EXPERTS IN DIVORCE ACTIONS[1].
-Its authors are psychologist “involved in 1000s of custody cases.”
-This list has been reworked to be more consistent with current language of Illinois law as it was comprehensively changed in 2016.
+The following list of “dos and don’ts” stems from the book, PSYCHOLOGICAL EXPERTS IN DIVORCE ACTIONS[1].
+Its authors are psychologists “involved in 1000s of custody cases.”
+This list has been reworked to be consistent with Illinois law.
 That book states: “A client who is following most of the dos and few or none of the don’ts is in a favorable position to obtain an allocation of parenting time consistent with her or his goals; a client who is performing a few of the dos and most of the don’ts is in an uncertain or negative position to obtain a favorable award.”

-The do’s and don’ts suggested in PSYCHOLOGICAL EXPERTS IN DIVORCE were written from a psychologist’s viewpoint.
+The do’s and don’ts in PSYCHOLOGICAL EXPERTS IN DIVORCE were written from a psychologist’s viewpoint.
 The Gitlin Law Firm’s adapted this list to fit within the perspective of litigation.
 Yet the goal is to avoid a full-blown parental allocation litigation due to the emotional and financial cost.
-I agree with the position taken by the authors of the above treatise that a client who follows most or all of the directives—in contrast to a spouse who follows far fewer—is in a very good position to win a battle involving parenting time / responsibilities.
-That is, if a battle is neccessary.
+I agree with the position taken by the authors of the treatise that a client who follows the directives is in a good position to win a battle involving parenting time / responsibilities.
+That is, if a battle is necessary.
 Remind your clients that remaining above the fray and doing what is right relative to the children is difficult.
-But uniformly, it tends to produce positive long-term results.
+But uniformly, produces positive long-term results.

 [1] Ackerman, Kane and Gould, Wolters Kluwer (7th Ed.
 2018).